idia640/presentations/week02/PITCHME.md

 Note:

 Extraneous: For example, minor visual differences in cross-browser display.
-Confounding: e.g., white balance differences in a readability experiment

 When there are more than two IVs, the design is said to be factorial.